NiuHuangxiaozi/Guarding-the-Dream/README.md

 # Introduction:

-This is a super game called  Guarding the Dream which is an interesting Tower Game like Carrot Fantasy.
-Players should build the tower and defend the
+This is an exceptional game called *Guarding the Dream*, which is a captivating tower defense game similar to *Carrot Fantasy*.
+Players must construct towers and defend the Dream from being attacked.

-the Dream not be attacked.

-The outstanding feature of the game can be concluded as follows:
+The outstanding features of the game can be summarized as follows:

-1.  🗺️Provide the map select feature.
-Players can build the game map as  they want.
+1.  🗺️ The game offers a map selection feature, allowing players to customize the game map according to their preferences.

-2.  👻We design normal monsters and some  special monsters  with some powerful skills.
+2.  👻 The game includes both normal and special monsters, with the latter possessing powerful skills.

-3.  🗼 The game provides two types of tower which one is  short-range tower and  the other is  long-range tower.
+3.  🗼 There are two types of towers available: short-range towers and long-range towers.

-4.  🌿Each tower can update and the max degree is three.
-With higher degree, the tower empowers higher damage , longer cast range and faster attack speed.
+4.  🌿 Each tower can be upgraded up to three levels.
+With each upgrade, the tower gains increased damage, extended range, and faster attack speed.

-5.  💎We design  four special stones which can be mounted on the tower.
-The stones will enable the tower some unexpected  functions.
+5.  💎 The game features four unique stones that can be mounted on the towers.
+These stones grant the towers additional unexpected abilities.